kenany/nwitch/README.md

 [![Dependency Status](https://gemnasium.com/KenanY/nwitch.png)](https://gemnasium.com/KenanY/nwitch)

-nwitch is a [TwitchTV](http://www.twitch.tv/) bot written in [node](http://nodejs.org/).
-It is currently early in development, and I actually recommend _against_ using it for the time being.
+nwitch is a [TwitchTV](http://www.twitch.tv/) bot written in JavaScript and designed to work in [Node.js](http://nodejs.org/).

 ## Download

 You can download nwitch with [git](http://git-scm.com/).
-Remember that you need node installed to build and run the bot.
+Remember that you need Node.js installed to build and run the bot.

 ``` bash
 $ git clone https://github.com/KenanY/nwitch.git --depth 1